 Although a baby can get in a swimming pool at any age, many experts and parents are cautious about it.
-Some sources recommend allowing a baby to enter a pool as young as two months old, while others feel strongly that six months of age should be the youngest a baby enters a swimming pool.
+Some sources recommend allowing a baby to enter a pool as young as two months old, while others feel strongly that six months of age should be the youngest a baby enters a pool.

 All parents and doctors have their own reasons for the ages they have deemed appropriate for when can babies go in the pool.
-Read on to explore some of those reasons and some precautions you can take once you do decide to take your baby into the swimming pool.
+Read on to explore some of those reasons and some precautions you can take once you do decide to take your baby into the pool.

 Do Babies Enjoy The Water?